 Let’s evaluate this concept from its roots.
 Starting with…

 What Is a Cross-Functional Agile Team, and How Does It Work?

 Cross-functional teams are one of the building blocks of Agile project management.
 A cross-functional team is a group of people with different functional expertise who work together to achieve a common goal.

 Simple enough?
 Well, obviously there’s more.

 Have you ever wondered why most organizations work in silos?
 What’s the point—the marketing team is focusing entirely on promoting the business, the sales team just wants to drive sales, the accounting team is keeping the finances in check, and likewise, the customer success department is focusing on a different vertical.
-Each team is doing their job and they’re doing it well.
+Each team is doing its job, and they’re doing it well.
 But your business is moving in too many directions at once.
 Which isn’t good.

 Now, it would be a lot better if you break down the organizational silos and show everyone the “big picture” i.e. the organizational goal.
 In simple words, instead of each team working independently and delivering moderate efforts, group them together to pursue a goal more efficiently.
 That’s what cross-functional teams are about.

-Why Cross-Functional Teams Are Important?
+Why Are Cross-Functional Teams Important?

-- The team will improve coordination and communication.
+- Improved coordination and communication.

 - The team will span organizational boundaries.